-8.1.3 Electrical safety program
+8.1.3.
+Electrical safety program

 - 8.1.3.1 The following describes JSC's electrical safety program: - a.
 Electrical safety program principles.
-JSC workers and organizations shall: - (1) Follow NFPA 70E, to include arc flash requirements. - (2) Inspect and evaluate electrical equipment.
-This includes testing test equipment used before and after each test. - (3) Maintain electrical equipment's insulation and enclosure integrity. - (4) Classify circuits operating at or above 600 volts nominal or 600 volts root mean square as SAFETY CRITICAL.
-Written procedures require approval from an electrical crew supervisor or contractor safety officer and the supervisor shall be present during operations. - b.
+JSC workers and organizations shall: - (1) Follow NFPA 70E, to include arc flash requirements, as well as the electrical safety requirements in 29 CFR 1910 and the IEEE National Electrical Safety Code. - (2) Inspect and evaluate electrical equipment.
+This includes testing test equipment used before and after each test. - (3) Maintain electrical equipment's insulation and enclosure integrity. - (4) Classify circuits operating at or above 600 volts nominal or 600 volts root mean square as safety critical.
+Written procedures require approval from an electrical crew supervisor or contractor safety officer and the supervisor shall be present during operations for safety and critical operations. - b.
 Electrical hazard controls.
 Electrical workers shall follow the general principles of hazard control in Chapter 3.2 and these specific electrical hazard controls: - (1) Consider every electrical conductor or circuit part to be energized until proven otherwise. - (2) Make no bare-hand contact with exposed energized electrical conductors or circuit parts operating at 50 volts or more, unless the bare-hand method is properly used. - (3) De-energize, if possible.
-Live parts operating at less than 50 volts to ground need not be de-energized if there will be no increased exposure to electrical burns or to explosion due to electric arcs.
+Live parts operating at less than 50 volts to ground need not be de-energized if there will be no increased exposure to electrical burns or to explosion due to electric arcs. - c.
+Written and approved procedures as described in NFPA 70E, Article 110 and Chapter 5.8, paragraph 5.8.13. - d.
+Documented and approved hazard identification and risk assessment as described in NFPA 70E, Article 110 and Chapter 2.3. - e.
+Job briefings as described in NFPA 70E, Article 110.

-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 8.1-2 of 11